alphaGem/ada-prosperity3-backtest/README.md

     - [x] Third part: Trades history

-- [ ] Support running on all days at the same time.
+- [x] Support running on all days at the same time.

+- [x] Support running on `.ipynb` or regular python files.

 - [ ] Support data from Prosperity2 to test the usage at a larger scale.

 - [ ] Support conversions.

+- [ ] Support secret spices and secret bots, which allows users to customize.